-PayPal’s scams are not the most common because the platform has many security measures to prevent them and protect user data.
-However, it is not impossible, and it is important to be alert to any strange notification.
+PayPal scams are not the most common because the platform has many security measures to prevent them and protect user data.
+However, they can still happen, and it is important to be alert to any strange notifications.

 Different users have gone through this type of theft; unfortunately, several have fallen into the scammers’ game to get their data and personal information.
-Although the cases have been successfully resolved, the bad time remains.
+Although most cases have been successfully resolved, the bad experience remains.

 Cases of money theft through PayPal

 As we mentioned before, it is a situation that has arisen more than once.
-A popular case was that of Dolores Reed, a PayPal user with many years of trust in the platform’s services.
+One famous case was that of Dolores Reed, a PayPal user with many years of trust in the platform’s services.

 However, the fraudsters sent the email, and they had full access to Dolores’ account.
 They emptied the account with hundreds of dollars in a few minutes.
 Many users have fallen in the same way.

-In 2021 alone, approximately $20 billion was estimated to be lost to fraud.
+In 2021 alone, approximately $20 billion were estimated to be lost to fraud.
 This type of scam is known as a “phishing email.”
-It alerts you to some strange activity so that you enter your data and can steal your account information.
+It alerts you to some strange activity so that you enter your data and then they can steal your account information.